Aasrish/Steganography/README.md

 Coloured letters in output text file </br>
 ![Out3](https://github.com/Aasrish/Steganography/assets/76608418/7f7083a1-c85d-48d1-81b8-f84eb6a19412)

+# Repo Contents

+- This repository contains Steganograph_Program.ipynb, Steganograph_Pragram.py and Test.
+- Steganograph_Program.ipynb is the source code file extracted from Google Colab.
+- Steganograph_Program.py is the same source code file in .py format
+- Test has an a test input image, and the output I got from the program.

 # Note

 - For the purpose of the task I’ve written the program in Python.